A recording of the 2021 Coastal Microplastics Forum can be viewed HERE

 Microplastics are small plastic pieces or fibers that are smaller than 5 mm in size.
 They come in many forms including beads, fragments, pellets, fibers, and more.

-Primary sources: those which have been intentionally created and voluntarily added, a byproduct of some process, or through unintentional release.
+Primary sources are those which have been intentionally created and voluntarily added, a byproduct of some process, or through unintentional release.

 • Microbeads for scrubbing in personal care products, cleaning products, etc.